Rush University Perfusion Program, Master of Science in Cardiovascular Perfusion

 Science courses must include the following:

-• One semester of inorganic chemistry
+- One semester of inorganic chemistry One semester of inorganic chemistry

-• One semester of physics
+- One semester of physics One semester of physics

-• One semester of a human anatomy course AND
+- One semester of a human anatomy course AND One semester of a human anatomy course AND

-• One semester of a human physiology course OR
+- One semester of a human physiology course OR One semester of a human physiology course OR

 Some community college introductory science classes may not be comprehensive enough to satisfy the prerequisite requirements.
 For any questions about courses, please contact the Office of College Admission Services at (312) 942-7100 to speak with an admissions counselor.